OmerSaricam/OmerSaricam/README.md

 ### 🧠 Current Focus

-- 🔬 Exploring Graph Neural Networks & AI Security
+- Exploring Graph-based Learning, Reinforcement Learning, and Computer Vision
-- 💡 Designing systems that bridge ML and hardware
+- Designing systems that bridge ML and hardware
-- 📚 Learning more about deep learning internals and scalable architectures
+- Learning more about deep learning internals and scalable architectures

 ---